 Are you in need of a Kalispell Certified Public Accountant?
-DeShazer, Toren & Braden, CPAs, PLLC is a great place to start your search.
+DeShazer, Toren & Bailey, CPAs, PLLC is a great place to start your search.

 As a client it is important to understand why choosing a CPA can be a smart move.
 There are other tax preparers, enrolled agents and licensed tax return preparers, but this article summarizes the significant education and work related requirements to becoming a CPA.